Back to: SECURED TRANSACTIONS

 ⁃ Example: First Bank lends money to Mark and takes a security interest in Mark’s lawn mower.
 Mark later borrows money from Second Bank that takes a security interest in all of Mark’s assets.
 As such, First Bank’s security interest in the lawn mower has priority over that of Second Bank.
 If First Bank makes a future advance to Mark pursuant to the original lending agreement, First Bank will have priority based upon its original security agreement and financing statement.
 If, however, First Bank’s security agreement does not cover future advances, Second Bank’s security interest in the collateral will have priority over a subsequent security interest filed by First Bank against the collateral to secure payment of the future advance.

-• Priority over Lien Creditors – A secured party that advances additional funds and claims a security interest against the original collateral has priority over a lien creditors of the debtor if:
+• Priority over Lien Creditors – Per 9-323(b), a secured party that advances additional funds and claims a security interest against the original collateral has priority over a lien creditors of the debtor if:

 ⁃ The secured party made the advance of new credit within 45 days after the lien attaches, or